 Within your family or friend community, there are people who hold many different jobs.
 Talk to your grandkids about your own career or job and that of others.
 Open up the world to kids by showing them the many different opportunities that education affords.
 Explore the subject by visiting Grandpa at work, visiting a fire station or pointing out people who are working – their teacher, their doctor or the camp director.
 Exposure to possibilities may allow them to dream about their future in different ways.
 Talk about the things they enjoy and how that could translate into a career.
 Encourage kids to learn by giving them the future to ponder.

 All of these things I’ve mentioned are ways to support your grandchildren and encourage them to be successful learners.
 Your love and support can make a difference in their lives.
 Be there, get to know them, develop a relationship of trust.
 Having a strong foundation of family cheering them on, knowing you are available for them, will allow your grandchildren to be all that they can be.

 Their parents have the tough job – buying school supplies, arranging after school care, meeting teachers, helping with homework – the day-to-day support and responsibilities of parenting.
 Grandparents, on the other hand, get some of the fun jobs.
-Think about some of the ways you can encourage your grandchildren’s positive view of the school, enjoy the process and be successful learners.
+Think about some of the ways you can encourage your grandchildren’s positive view of the school, enjoy the process and help your Grandkids become successful learners.